scottblanc/resume-screening/README.md

 - **🔍 Advanced Filtering**: AI-ranked search and multi-dimensional filtering
 - **🎯 Batch Processing**: Handle hundreds or thousands of resumes efficiently
 - **🔧 Fully Customizable**: Adapt extraction schema for any role or industry
-- **🔒 Privacy-First**: Built-in anonymization controls for unbiased screening
+- **🔒 Privacy Controls**: Built-in anonymization for demos and presentations

 ## 🚀 Quick Start